 Furthermore, by providing a helpful knowledge base, your customers can get the answers they need on their own.
 This frees up your support team to handle more important issues and tasks.
 By making your knowledge base available to the customers in some sort of an FAQ page, your support agents won’t need to waste time on basic and mostly generic questions.
 Along with that, you will definitely cut down on your expenses needed to maintain the helpdesk while improving customer satisfaction.

-- Serves as a repository of best practices
+3. Serves as a Repository of Best Practices

 Knowledge of your employees can be sometimes crucial for the survival of your business.
 Above all, that knowledge drives it through every single day.
 Most organizations have their whole intellectual capital in heads of a few employees.
 What happens when those employees leave the company?
 Or they get sick?
-That’s why having an important knowledge in one place with open access is so important.
+That’s why having important information in one place with open access is so important.